sfc-gh-acarson/container-services-react/README.md

 Make sure Docker is running and then in a terminal window, browse to the cloned folder and execute the following command to build the Docker image.

-`docker build --platform linux/amd64 -t snowday .`
+`docker build --platform linux/amd64 -t react_templates .`

 **NOTE**: The first time you build the image it can take about ~45-60mins.